-When meeting with members about a condominium or homeowner association loan, the board should have an outside advisor present to impartially answer questions.
-To avoid potential issues down the road, members should formally vote to approve the loan.
-This is not just a good practice; it may be required in the condominium or HOA bylaws, especially if the loan repayment will necessitate an increase in dues.
+When meeting with members about a condominium or homeowner association loan, the board should have an outside advisor(s) present to answer questions.
+To avoid potential issues, members should formally vote to approve the loan.
+This step is not just a best practice; it may be required in the condominium or HOA bylaws, especially if the loan repayment will necessitate an increase in dues.